|Nutritional Guidelines (per serving)|

-1. Line a 8 x 8-inch square baking pan with aluminum foil, extending it over 2 sides.
+Line a 8 x 8-inch square baking pan with aluminum foil, extending it over 2 sides.
 Generously coat the foil with cooking spray.

 Cook the mixture over medium heat, stirring occasionally, until the sugar becomes a deep amber color, 8 to 10 minutes.

 Return the pan to medium heat and cook, stirring constantly, until the mixture is caramelized sugar is dissolved and the mixture is smooth, about 15 minutes, do not boil.

-4. Make the topping: Line a baking sheet with foil and generously coat the foil with cooking spray.
+Make the topping: Line a baking sheet with foil and generously coat the foil with cooking spray.
 Spread the sugar evenly in a large saucepan and sprinkle the lemon juice over it.

-5. Cook the mixture over medium heat, stirring occasionally, until the sugar is dissolved and becomes a deep amber color, about 8 minutes.
+Cook the mixture over medium heat, stirring occasionally, until the sugar is dissolved and becomes a deep amber color, about 8 minutes.

-7. To serve, use the foil ends to lift the fudge out of the pan and transfer it to a cutting board.
+To serve, use the foil ends to lift the fudge out of the pan and transfer it to a cutting board.
 Let it stand for about 15 minutes to soften a little.
 Using a large knife, cut the fudge into 2 -inch squares.

 • To be successful when making candy, be sure to use a good-quality, heavy-bottomed saucepan.
 It decreases the chance of burning or scorching the ingredients because its heavy gauge distributes heat evenly.

 • Instead of using the praline topping, you can top the fudge with peanut butter or butterscotch chips.